Bradford on Avon: Governance

-Bradford-on-Avon civil parish elects a town council with twelve members: six for the North ward and six for the South ward.
-After the May 2021 elections, there were seven Liberal Democrat and five Ideal Bradford councillors.
+Bradford on Avon civil parish (officially Bradford-on-Avon) elects a town council with twelve members: six for the North ward and six for the South ward.
+After the May 2025 elections, there were ten Liberal Democrat and two Independent councillors.
 The town council provides an increasing range of services in the town, building on its historically mostly consultative and ceremonial role.
 These include provision of youth services, management of significant and growing areas of green space and town facilities, and management of several premises within the town.
 Members of the council elect one of their number as the town's mayor, for a one-year term.
 The town council declared a climate emergency in March 2019 and has committed to becoming carbon neutral by 2030.

 Statutory local government functions – including schools, roads, social services, emergency planning, leisure services, development control, and waste disposal – are carried out by Wiltshire Council, a unitary authority.
-The North and South wards each elect one member of Wiltshire Council.
+The two electoral divisions of Bradford-on-Avon North and Bradford-on-Avon South each elect one member of Wiltshire Council.
+(The hyphenated forms are used in The Wiltshire (Electoral Changes) Order 2020).

-For Westminster elections, Bradford-on-Avon is part of the Melksham and Devizes constituency, which was created following a boundary review and first contested at the 2024 general election when it was won by Brian Mathew for the Liberal Democrats.
+For Westminster elections, Bradford on Avon is part of the Melksham and Devizes constituency, which was created following a boundary review and first contested at the 2024 general election when it was won by Brian Mathew for the Liberal Democrats.
 From 2010 to 2024, the town was in the Chippenham constituency.

 In 1894 Bradford on Avon became an urban district, the district contained only the parish of Bradford on Avon.
 On 1 April 1974 the district and parish were abolished and became part of West Wiltshire district.
 A successor parish was formed covering the same area as the former district and its parish.
-In 2009 Bradford-on-Avon became part of Wiltshire district.
+In 2009 Bradford on Avon became part of Wiltshire district.

 Education

 The town has a secondary school, St Laurence School, founded in 1980 as a result of the merger of Fitzmaurice Grammar School and Trinity Secondary Modern school.
-There are two primary schools: in the north of the town is Christ Church CofE (VC) Primary School, established as a National school in 1848 and on its present site since 1956, and in the south is Fitzmaurice Primary School, opened in 1928 as Bradford on Avon Council Junior Mixed and Infants' School.
+There are two primary schools: in the north of the town is Christ Church CofE (VC) Primary School, established as a national school in 1848 and on its present site since 1956, and in the south is Fitzmaurice Primary School, opened in 1928 as Bradford on Avon Council Junior Mixed and Infants' School.

 Media

 Local news and television programmes are provided by BBC West and ITV West Country.
-Television signals are received from the Mendip and the local relay transmitters.
+Television signals are received from the Mendip TV transmitter and the local relay transmitters.

 Local radio stations are BBC Radio Wiltshire on 104.3 FM, Heart West on 102.2, Greatest Hits Radio South West on 107.7 FM and West Wilts Radio, a community based radio station that broadcast online.

 The Wiltshire Times is the local newspaper that serves the town.